nyc-sea-lions-2015/sakura-challenge/README.md

   * who decides when a tree is in bloom?
   * if you were to track seasons, where would you do that?
+  * relatedly, if you wanted to add functionality to pause and resume animation, where would you do that?

 ## References ##